 But it’s not.

-Especially if this was your first baby, your birth experience was also a birth of a new you.
+Especially if this was your first baby, your birth experience was also the birth of a new you.

 “The moment a child is born, the mother is also born.
 She never existed before.
 The woman existed, but the mother, never.
 A mother is something absolutely new. ”